karlitasg7/react-typescript/README.md

-This project is a practice to test react with typescript and tailwind.
+This project is a practice to test react with typescript, tailwind and next.

 It's a simple page with a button to show fox image in lazy mode.